casper-network/docs/source/docs/casper/concepts/serialization-standard.md

 :::

 If a passed URef contains `ADD` permissions, the entity receiving the URef will then be able to deposit CSPR into the associated purse. `WRITE` permissions allow for withdrawing CSPR.
 As of 1.4.5, passing a main purse URef as a runtime argument will cause the host to automatically remove `WRITE` permissions.
+In this event, `READ` and `ADD` permissions will remain.
 Regardless, all due diligence should be performed to avoid passing a URef with `WRITE` permissions unintentionally.

 #### PublicKey {#clvalue-publickey}